Cracking the code of healthy aging: new approaches to staying healthy as we age

 Partnering for successful healthy aging

 But experts agree that partnerships - across the health and wellness industry, as well as between the individual and their healthcare provider - are key to optimising this.
-As demonstrated by events like the Healthspan Show, the elixir of healthy aging is being worked on by different scientific teams worldwide who focus on various aspects of the aging journey.
+The elixir of healthy aging is being worked on by different scientific teams worldwide who focus on various aspects of the aging journey.
 It’s only by partnering together and pooling our knowledge and resources that we can create healthy aging solutions or technologies that crack the aging code and rejuvenate our everyday health and wellness.

 It’s also clear that whilst extending the human lifespan has a fascinating hold for scientists and technologists, longevity on its own is no longer the goal.
 As experts continue to work together, as our knowledge of the aging process deepens and technology becomes more and more powerful, we are becoming more cognisant of our healthspan vs. our lifespan.
 This means retaining our health and quality-of-life for as long as possible, rather than living for a long time, but in poor health.
-As discussions at the Healthspan Show demonstrated, we’re poised on the precipice of a new revolution in healthy aging, and at Bayer’s Consumer Health division, we’re excited to take the leap.
+We’re poised on the precipice of a new revolution in healthy aging, and at Bayer’s Consumer Health division, we’re excited to take the leap.

 If you are interested in working with us at Bayer’s Consumer Health division, or chatting more about partnership opportunities, reach out at: PartnerWithUs@Bayer.com to connect.